 However, we believe future pension and other-postemployment-benefit (OPEB) costs could become a budgetary pressure due to below-average funding ratios.
-We note management is actively making adjustments, when needed, for these liabilities.
+We note management actively makes adjustments, when needed, for these liabilities.
 Harwich is funding the actuarially determined contribution, and it has begun prefunding OPEB.
-We believe these liabilities could strain future operations, particularly if economic or business conditions worsen, if management does not meet actuary assumptions, or if the assumptions are inadequate at current levels.
+We believe these liabilities could strain future operations, particularly if economic conditions were to worsen, if management does not meet actuary assumptions, or if assumptions are inadequate at current levels.

-Strong budgetary flexibility
+Very strong budgetary flexibility

-Harwich's budgetary flexibility is strong, in our view, with an available fund balance we expect could improve in the near term from its fiscal 2016 level of 7.9% of operating expenditures, or \$4.5 million.
+Harwich's budgetary flexibility is very strong, in our view, with an available fund balance in fiscal 2017 of 15% of operating expenditures, or \$9.2 million.